microchip-pic-avr-examples/pic18f47q10-cnano-i2c-read-write-temp-sensor-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# PIC18F47Q10 I2C Host Read Temperature Sensor
+# PIC18F47Q10 I2C Host Read & Write Temperature Sensor

 ## Objective
-This repository contains an example of bare-metal source code for I2C as described in [TB3281 - Getting Started with I2C Using MSSP on PIC18](http://ww1.microchip.com/downloads/en/Appnotes/Getting_Started_With_I2C_Using_MSSP_on%20PIC18_90003281A.pdf) document from Microchip. <!-- This link has to be updated, once the tech brief goes live! -->
+This repository contains an example of a MCC-melody configured project for I2C as described in [TB3281 - Getting Started with I2C Using MSSP on PIC18](http://ww1.microchip.com/downloads/en/Appnotes/Getting_Started_With_I2C_Using_MSSP_on%20PIC18_90003281A.pdf) document from Microchip. <!-- This link has to be updated, once the tech brief goes live! -->

 The PIC18F47Q10 configured in I2C Host Mode using the MSSP1 peripheral and performing write operations.
 This example will use the client [MCP9800](https://ww1.microchip.com/downloads/en/devicedoc/21909d.pdf), an 9-12 bit temperature sensor, addressed in 7-bit mode.